 \subsection{Refinement}

-DeepIM presents an iterative refinement routine that takes an initial pose estimate from any external detector and iteratively improves it.
-In order to have a fair comparison of DeepIM and our pose refinement, additional per-model evaluation is provided in Table \ref{tab:refinement}.
+DeepIM~\cite{LiWJXF18_DeepIM} presents an iterative refinement routine that takes an initial pose estimate from any external detector and iteratively improves it.
+An additional per-model evaluation is provided (see Table \ref{tab:refinement}) to have a fair comparison of DeepIM with our pose refinement.
 It compares the following ADD scores: 1) ADD reported in the original DeepIM paper \cite{LiWJXF18_DeepIM}, which used PoseCNN \cite{YuXiang17_PoseCNN} to predict initial poses, 2) ADD if DeepIM is applied to poses predicted by our detector, 3) ADD if poses predicted by the proposed detector are refined with the proposed refinement.
 It is important to mention that two iterations of DeepIM were made, as was suggested in the paper.
 The proposed refinement was run only for one iteration.
 The table clearly shows that better initial pose hypotheses allow for better results after refinement.
-It is also clear that our refinement clearly outperforms DeepIM on most of the objects, while performing only insignificantly worse on other objects.
+It is also clear that our refinement clearly outperforms DeepIM on most of the objects, while performing only insignificantly worse on others.